Untangled - Lisa Damour - E-Book

 Maya filled in the picture.

 Teachers went out of their way to comment on Camille’s kind and conscientious nature.
 Camille dog-sat for the neighbors, and Maya heard the same about her from them.
 Maya explained that her daughter did well in school, had solid friendships, and spent hours each weekend on the family’s unfinished third floor, which she had turned into an elaborate apartment for her dolls.
-And though Maya suspected that she sometimes sneaked her phone into her room for nighttime use, Camille usually slept well.
+And though Maya suspected that she sometimes snuck her phone into her room for nighttime use, Camille usually slept well.
 She looked forward to going to camp each summer and also talked about her faraway goals to become a teacher or a scientist.

 You’ll notice that Anna Freud’s wisdom appears throughout this book; there are two reasons for this.
 First, she holds a special place in the history of psychology for being among the first to articulate, and normalize, many of the predictable challenges that unfold during adolescence.
 Needless to say, this book aims to build upon that fine tradition.
 Second, she holds a special place in my heart because she played a small role in my decision to become a psychologist.

 When I was six years old, my father’s work for an American bank transferred us from Denver to London for a few years and, by coincidence, a family friend made the same move in the same week.
 Carla, a reedy graduate student with a mane of wavy red hair, was headed to London to study with Anna Freud.
 My parents essentially adopted Carla, and she looked after me, their only child, over long weekends when they traveled together.
-Carla lived in north London, near Anna Freud’s training clinic, in a tiny flat consisting of a living room, a miniature mid-1970s British kitchen, a cramped bathroom, and a bedroom that was overwhelmed by the queen-sized bed we shared when I stayed over.
+Carla lived in north London, near Anna Freud’s training clinic, in a tiny flat consisting of a living room, a miniature mid-1970s British kitchen, a cramped bathroom, and a bedroom that was overwhelmed by the queen-size bed we shared when I stayed over.
 The radiator in the kitchen ran on coins, and it soon became part of our weekend routine.
 Carla would save up pence between my visits and let me drop them into the radiator’s slot when I arrived.
-Then we’d sit in her kitchen and I’d start with my questions: “What brings the children to therapy?
+Then we’d sit in her kitchen, and I’d start with my questions: “What brings the children to therapy?
 What do you say to them?
 What do they say to you?
 How does all that talking help them get better?”
 Carla was incredibly patient and generous with me.
 Replaying our conversations in my mind, I can hear how fully she addressed my curiosity about her work, even as she pitched her answers to a six-year-old.

 I was hooked.
 Shortly after I turned seven, I walked into our London flat and announced to my mother, “I want to do what Carla does.”
 Nearly forty years later, Carla remains a close friend and mentor, and I remain grateful that she introduced me to a career that I have found deeply gratifying, both professionally and personally.